Purpose and Scope

 - Any other information the complainant believes to be relevant to the harassment complaint.

 Immediately following the formal complaint, an internal investigation will commence.
-Once Human Resources completes the investigation, a written determination will be given to both the reporting party and the responding party.
+Once Human Resources completes the investigation, a written determination will be given to both the Complainant and the Respondent.

 Student Reporting of Harassment and Grievances